AmandaStromdahl/DD2480_CodeComplexity_Coverage/report.md

 ### <a id="strassen_refactored"></a>Strassen ([file](refactored_functions/strassen.py))

 Parts of the strassen() function could be moved to helper functions to reduce complexity.
-E.g. there is a code snippet of nested loops and if-statements in which `matrix1` and `matrix2` are extended with zeroes.
-If this were to be moved to a helper function H(), H() could return an extended version of each matrix.
-Because there are two matrices that need to be extended with zeroes, H() would need to be called twice from strassen().
+Two examples of such parts are the appending of zeros to the matrices `matrix1` and `matrix2`, as well as the removal of additional zeros in `final_matrix`.
+These code snippets could be moved to helper functions `F()` and `H()`, which would require `F()` to be called twice and `H()` to be called once from strassen().
+Both of these helper functions would return a modified matrix.

-Depending on how this type of refactoring is executed, the matrices would not necessarily share the same loop.
-This could affect the efficiency negatively, but at the same time the cyclomatic complexity would be reduced and the program would be more easily understood by another programmer.
+Depending on how this type of refactoring is executed, `matrix1` and `matrix2` would not necessarily share the same loop in `F()`.
+This could affect the efficiency negatively, but at the same time the cyclomatic complexity would be reduced and the program would be easier to understand.

-The refactoring was carried out in [this file](refactored_functions/strassen.py) and the cyclomatic complexity was reduced from 12 to 7 according to Lizard.
+The refactoring was carried out in [this file](refactored_functions/strassen.py) and the cyclomatic complexity was reduced from 12 to 4 according to Lizard.

 Plan for refactoring complex code: